 The timesheet process is generally considered an unwelcome task by employees.
 Timesheet management software provides a way to reduce the effort in completing this task.

-- Charges to be entered and tracked at the task level not just the project or client level.
+- Charges are to be entered and tracked at the task level, not just the project or client level.

-A key advantage to be sought from automating time tracking is the ability to move to Activity-Based-Costing.
-Project Management systems deal in tasks, any timesheet system should be able to do so also.
-Systems designed for professional use such as for accountants, consultants or lawyers may not have the ability to manage data below the project level.
+A key advantage to being sought from automating time tracking is the ability to move to Activity-Based-Costing.
+Project Management systems deal with tasks, any timesheet system should be able to do so also.
+Systems designed for professional use such as for accountants, consultants, or lawyers may not have the ability to manage data below the project level.

-- Allow reporting across timesheets to show data by project, by code, by date or by department.
+- Allow reporting across timesheets to show data by project, by code, by date, or by the department.

 - Allow users to review historical timesheet records at any time.

 Just as with a paper-based system, from time to time there arises a requirement to review a particular timesheet.
 An automated system should store this information automatically and allow the employee or the administration to review a particular timesheet at any time.

 This type of system ensures that timesheets are not “misfiled” or lost.
 An automated system of this kind also means that this data is available to both the source of the data and management simultaneously.